 You can also buy spare mount board to use as a cutting mat to protect the surface you’re working on.
 Also note that you may want to practise cutting windows on scrap mount board – remember you’ll only get one chance to get it right for real.

-Once you've got all your materials, you're ready to start mounting.
+Once you've got all your materials, you're ready to start mounting so keep reading for our step-by-step guide on how to mount your artwork.

 01. Measure your artwork and board